BrobstonCreations/documentation/install-instructions/2018-2020-Winnebago-Revel-Kitchen-Galley-Microwave-Install-Instructions.md

 ![14-galley-right-side-cut.jpg](2018-2020-Winnebago-Revel-Kitchen-Galley-Microwave-Install-Instructions-images/14-galley-right-side-cut.jpg)
 ![15-galley-top-side-cut.jpg](2018-2020-Winnebago-Revel-Kitchen-Galley-Microwave-Install-Instructions-images/15-galley-top-side-cut.jpg)

 9. Install the rear vent.
 Mark the four outer mounting holes.
 Mark the corners of the top and bottom vent openings and then drawer a line between each corner to form a rectangle of the area you need to remove.
-You will likely need ot use an oscillating tool to cut this opening.
+You will likely need to use an oscillating tool to cut this opening.
 If you are able to use a jigsaw, I would recommend drilling each corner using a drill bit larger than the width of your jigsaw blade.
 ![16-install-rear-vent.jpg](2018-2020-Winnebago-Revel-Kitchen-Galley-Microwave-Install-Instructions-images/16-install-rear-vent.jpg)

 10. Prepare the bottle jack.